How Much Does It Cost to Move a Mobile Home?

 The HUD code also includes regulations on wind, snow and roof loads, and your mobile home has to meet the standards for the area you’re moving to.
 For instance, Wind Zones II and III (located primarily on the south and east coasts) are considered high-wind areas, and if your mobile home was only designed to withstand a standard wind load (Zone I), you aren’t legally allowed to move it there.

-How to save money on your move
+How to save money on your mobile home move

-- Do any prep work you can, like removing exterior stairs, skirtings, window air conditioners or awnings, prior to the move.
+• Do any prep work you can, like removing exterior stairs, skirtings, window air conditioners or awnings, prior to the move.

-Tips for moving a mobile home
+Tips for seamlessly moving a mobile home

-- Research the rules and regulations at your new location well ahead of time.
-If you’re moving into a mobile home park, review all the rules and reach out to the county or city to learn what local codes you’ll need to comply with.
-If you're moving to private land, ensure the ground is properly graded and the site is prepared for delivery, which includes getting zoning clearance, setting up a septic system and connecting to utilities.
+• If you're moving to private land, ensure the ground is properly graded and the site is prepared for delivery, including obtaining zoning clearance, installing a septic system and connecting to utilities.

 FAQ